Enarotali: History

 At the end of the war in late 1945, Dutch colonial administration control was restored over the area, until it was transferred to Indonesia in May 1963 along with the rest of Western New Guinea.

+2014 Massacre

+On 8 December 2014 the Indonesian army would open fire on a crowd of around 1,000 people protesting the severe beating of a group of young teens earlier that day, killing five and injuring 17.

 Geography

 It is located in the Highlands, on the shore of Lake Paniai.
 Its altitude is about 1750 m, located near a fertile mountain plain surrounding the lake and it is surrounded by hills and mountains.
 It is served by the Enarotali Airport.
 It is the capital of Paniai Regency, Central Papua province.
 The city is at present developing towards Mahdi, located 12 km to the east.

 Climate

 Enarotali has a subtropical highland climate (Cfb) with heavy rainfall year-round.

 Population

-The population of the Paniai Regency was 170.193 in 2017, however most of them didn't live in the provincial capital, but in the countryside.
+The population of the Paniai Regency was 170.193 in 2017, however most of them didn't live in the regency capital, but in the countryside.
 The main tribes are Mee, Moni, Wolani and Dani.
 The former three tribes speak the Paniai Lakes languages, which is a language family named after the lakes.
 They depend on agriculture, including the cultivation of sweet potato and breeding livestock.